 Location.
-38° 42.232′ N, 77° 41.582′ W. Marker is near Auburn, Virginia, in Fauquier County.
-Marker is at the intersection of Old Dumfries Road (County Route 667) and Taylor Road / Old Auburn Road (County Route 670), on the right when traveling north on Old Dumfries Road.
+38° 42.188′ N, 77° 42.066′ W. Marker is near Auburn, Virginia, in Fauquier County.
+Marker is at the intersection of Old Auburn Road (County Route 670) and Rogues Road (County Route 602), on the right when traveling east on Old Auburn Road.
 Touch for map.
 Marker is in this post office area: Catlett VA 20119, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Neavil’s Mill (approx. 0.4 miles away); Battle of Coffee Hill (Second Battle of Auburn) (approx. half a mile away); Stuart's Bivouac (approx. one mile away); Grapewood Farm Engagement (approx. 2.3 miles away); Vint Hill Farms Station (approx. 2.8 miles away); Greenwich (approx. 4 miles away); Stony Lonesome Farm (approx. 4 miles away); a different marker also named “Greenwich” (approx. 4 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Battle of Coffee Hill (about 400 feet away, measured in a direct line); Second Battle of Auburn (about 400 feet away); Stuart's Bivouac (approx. 1.3 miles away); Grapewood Farm Engagement (approx. 2.4 miles away); Vint Hill Farms Station (approx. 3.1 miles away); McClellanís Farewell Fredericksburg Campaign (approx. 4.3 miles away); Colonial Road (approx. 4.3 miles away).
 Touch for a list and map of all markers in Auburn.